-Flavivirus (WNV or SLEV) activity: Three sentinel chickens tested positive for antibodies to a flavivirus this week in Citrus County.
+Flavivirus (WNV or SLEV) activity: No sentinel chickens tested positive for antibodies to a flavivirus this week.
 In 2021, positive samples from 102 sentinel chickens have been reported from 19 counties.
-In 2022, positive samples from three sentinel chickens have been reported from one County.
+In 2022, positive samples from three sentinel chickens have been reported from one county.